RedSkiesReaperr/notion-igdb-autocomplete/README.md

 4. Put your integration API secret as value of the `NOTION_API_SECRET` in your `.env` file.

-5. Go on your Notion page, click on the "..." button and on the "copy link" option.
-As mentionned in [environment variables section](https://developers.notion.com/docs/create-a-notion-integration#environment-variables), Get the ID of your page and put it as value of the `NOTION_PAGE_ID` in your `.env` file.
+5. Go on your Notion databse, click on the "..." button and on the "copy link" option.
+As mentionned in [environment variables section](https://developers.notion.com/docs/create-a-notion-integration#environment-variables), Get the ID of your database and put it as value of the `NOTION_PAGE_ID` in your `.env` file.

 > ***At this point you should have a Notion database, with all mandatory properties.
 You should have created a private Notion integration connected with you database.
 You should have a `.env` file in your cloned project directory who have two values filled: `NOTION_API_SECRET` and `NOTION_PAGE_ID`***